 For the whole article, click over to Sun Protection Basics

 The sun causes 80% of the aging damage seen on the skin as you get older.
-The key is to get in the habit of protecting your skin way before you see the signs of aging (actually, starting in the stroller is good).
+The key is to get in the habit of protecting your skin way before you see the signs of aging (actually, starting in the stroller is best).
 Casual sun exposure can cause you just as many problems as sunbathing.
 You don’t even have to be in a window just near a window to damage the skin.
 Especially in a car.

 Where: The three keys areas to protect daily are face, neck, chest and hands.